 In Genesis 2:7, we are told that God created Adam from the dust of the earth.
-He was not a pre-existing soul, but had life breathed into him.
-That is when Adam's life began.
+He was not a pre-existing soul.
+Rather, he had life breathed into him.
+That is the precise moment when Adam's life began.
+He did not exist prior to walking in the Garden of Eden.

 Jesus Christ as God existed eternally with the Father.
 He took on flesh to make atonement for our sins.
 If our souls are pre-existent, then that would compromise the uniqueness of Christ.
 There would be no basis for Him to appeal to His pre-existence as a special qualification (John 8:56-58).
 The response to Christ's claims of being God points to a general absence of belief in all human souls being pre-existent amongst Jews of His day (John 8:59).